Amoosekerrason/Coding-reflections/DuckovModding/Coroutine.md

 ## Why This?

 I should have used this a long time ago… Why bother using time?
 This one can directly run based on conditions, and you can set when it starts and ends.
 Isn’t that great?

+## Plot Twist

+Looking back, the original timer approach was actually quite good.
+It just needed everything to be wrapped inside the if (timer == interval) condition.
+Otherwise, checking whether a "property" exists inside Update via a getter can be surprisingly costly.
+It's much more efficient to increment a timer and only run the logic when the time is up.